 A regular tuna diet may even help you fight cancer.
 Tuna’s incredible nutritional agenda has proven to help fight against certain types of cancerous cells, including those in breasts and kidneys.

-Do you know any interesting or fun facts about tuna that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about tuna?
+Share them in the comments below!